-- Hallstat village — tour the ancient salt mine, go on an ever-so-slightly-frightening but also stunning “skywalk” with spectacular views, visit the Catholic ossuary (thousands of human skulls), or tour the village, which has UNESCO World Heritage status, by boat.
+- Hallstatt village where you can tour the ancient salt mine, go on an ever-so-slightly-frightening but also stunning “skywalk” with spectacular views, visit the Catholic ossuary (thousands of human skulls), or tour the village, which has UNESCO World Heritage status, by boat.

-- Lainzer Wildlife Park, full of deer, boar, and ancient trees.
+- Lainzer Wildlife Park is full of deer, boar, and ancient trees.
 Perfect if you want to do one of the walking trails.

-- The Roman Town of Carnuntum, where you can revel in both archeological discoveries and reconstructed Roman buildings.
+- The Roman Town of Carnuntum is where you can revel in archeological discoveries and reconstructed Roman buildings.

-Salzburg vs Vienna: Which Is Better for Food?
+Salzburg or Vienna: Which Is Better for Food?

 If you’re a vegetarian, vegan, or have any other special dietary requirements, you will know that you can get your hands on food that suits your needs and your palate.